Hassana6870/github-tutorial/README.md

 ## Workflow & Commands

 ##### First, you make any changes you want and save the files by doing `command s`, next you add the file(s) by using `git add` and then commit by using `git commit`.
 Then you add the remote and then push to github by using the commands on the github repo.

+### Extra Credit

+##### If you used `git init` in the wrong directory you have to use `rm -rf .git` to uninitialize.
+You can also remove a repository remotely by going into the repo, and then clicking on settings, then go down until you see **delete this repo** and then confirm.s